Belfast Summer School in Ancient Languages 2025

 ONLINE AND IN-PERSON SUMMER SCHOOL

-Latin for beginners: In this course you will start at the absolute beginning, learning about how Latin forms its basic tenses (e.g. Present, Future, Imperfect) and how its nouns and adjectives look when used in different parts of a sentence.
+Latin for beginners: In this course you will start from the beginning, learning about how Latin forms its basic tenses (e.g. Present, Future, Imperfect) and how its nouns and adjectives look when used in different parts of a sentence.
 By the end of the course you will be familiar with case usage, tenses, and be able to translate a good range of basic sentences, including basic sentences in both adapted and original Latin.
+The online course runs from Tuesday 1st July until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 ONLINE ONLY

 Introduction to Ancient Epic: Epic poetry is among the most enduring and protean across antiquity and up to the present.
-This two-week course will explore six different epics: Gilgamesh, Homer’s Odyssey and Iliad, Apollonius of Rhodes’ Jason and the Golden Fleece, Virgil’s Aeneid, and Ovid’s Metamorphoses.
+This course will explore the following epics: Gilgamesh, Enuma Elish, Hesiod’s Theogony and Works and Days, Homer’s Iliad and Odyssey, Apollonius of Rhodes’ Jason and the Argonauts, Virgil’s Aeneid, and Ovid’s Metamorphoses.
 We will consider points of intersection and divergence among these epics, their function within their societies, and what each communicates about concepts of heroism.
+It is not necessary to obtain copies of the texts; the relevant sections will be sent to you.
+This course will runs from Monday 30th June until Thursday 10th July (no classes on 5th, 6th and 7th July).
+Classes, excluding discussion time, will be recorded.